Azure/azure-powershell/src/ApiManagement/ApiManagement/help/Get-AzApiManagementApi.md

 ```

 ### -GatewayId
 If specified will try to get all Gateway APIs.
-This parameter is optional.

 ```yaml
 Type: System.String